Kathleen Barr

 Kathleen Barr is a Canadian voice actress.
-She is best known for voicing Marie Kanker and Kevin in Ed, Edd n Eddy and Trixie Lulamoon and Queen Chrysalis in My Little Pony: Friendship Is Magic.
-She also voiced Henri Richard Maurice Dutoit LeFevbre in Liberty's Kids, Dot Matrix in ReBoot, Kaiko Nekton in The Deep, Wheezie in Dragon Tales, and Gelorum in Hot Wheels: World Race and its 4-film sequel AcceleRacers.
+She is best known for the voice of Evil-Lyn in He-Man and the Masters of the Universe, Marie Kanker and Kevin in Ed, Edd n Eddy, Dot Matrix in ReBoot, Trixie Lulamoon and Queen Chrysalis in My Little Pony: Friendship Is Magic, Misako, Aspheera (in Season 15) in Ninjago, and the Source and Arc Dragons of Focus in Ninjago: Dragons Rising.
+She also voiced Henri Richard Maurice Dutoit LeFevbre in Liberty's Kids, Kaiko Nekton in The Deep, Wheezie in Dragon Tales, and Gelorum in Hot Wheels: World Race and its 4-film sequel AcceleRacers.